Collaborative Divorce Practice

 • Reduces conflict and animosity between spouses/parents

-The Collaborative Divoce Commitment:
+The Collaborative Divorce Commitment:

 • A pledge not to go to court